-The passing last month of Magda Moussa, the doyenne of quality education in Egypt, was met with deep sorrow by her numerous friends and students and indeed by all Egyptians who knew of her tireless efforts in the field of education.
+The passing of Magda Moussa last month, the doyenne of quality education in Egypt, was met with deep sorrow by her numerous friends and students and indeed by all Egyptians who knew of her tireless efforts in the field of education.

 Moussa was also especially admired for being an indefatigable advocate of children with special needs, whom she often called her “sons and daughters.”
 She was a champion of their cause and strongly believed that every effort should be made to integrate them into society.
 She put her vision into practice at the Misr Language School, which she founded, by enrolling dozens of disabled students into the school’s regular classes, making them feel welcome and loved by their able peers.
 She also introduced a ‘buddy’ system whereby each special needs student had an assigned friend to turn to for support.
 The experience proved to be an enriching experience for all.

 Moussa’s devotion to “her children” was the driving force behind the establishment of Egypt’s Special Olympics Organization in 1994, whose Honorary Chairperson is Egypt’s First Lady, Suzanne Mubarak.
 The Special Olympics gave the opportunity for these special young people to participate in sporting activities in Egypt and to compete against their peers all over the world.
 By 2007, Egypt’s Special Olympics teams had garnered 45 gold and silver medals and the number of athletes had surpassed 4,500.